ArneKuhrs/LayeredMixedMatrices.jl/README.md

 to which the entries of the rational part `Q` belong.
 Its **combinatorial canonical form** is the combinatorially unique finest block-triangular form attainable under LM-equivalence, that is, under row and column permutations together with a change of basis of the numeric part.
-The block structure is uniquely determined; the entries of the numeric part are not.
+The block structure is uniquely determined, the entries of the numeric part are not.
 When the `Q`-part is empty, the CCF reduces to the Dulmage–Mendelsohn decomposition.

-The CCF was established by Murota, Iri and Nakamura; see Murota, *Matrices and Matroids for Systems Analysis* (Springer, 2000) for a full account.
-It is computable in polynomial time by matroid-theoretic methods, via a submodular flow model.
+The CCF was established by Murota, Iri and Nakamura, see Murota, *Matrices and Matroids for Systems Analysis* (Springer, 2000) for a full account.
+It is computable in polynomial time by matroid-theoretic methods, via a submodular function.
 Two of its properties drive everything below: the determinant factors as the product of the determinants of the diagonal blocks, and the block poset governs the zero pattern of the inverse.